slamora/brackets-wiki/How-to-Use-Brackets.md

 Keyboard Shortcut Cheat Sheet
 -----------------------------
-There aren't a lot of keyboard shortcuts available in Brackets yet, but there are a few that are worth knowing, and there will be more as features are added.
+Here are some keyboard shortcuts that are worth knowing.
+There will be more as features are added.

 <table>
 <tbody>